kasna-cloud/terraform-google-gcds/autogen/README.md

 It will start a VNCSERVER and you can connect to it using VNCVIEWER

+The 'Configuration Manager' can then be found in the desktop menu under OTHER -> Configuration Manager.

 ## WHAT THIS MODULE DOES NOT DO

-This module does not do any network configuratio, you will be resonsible for setting up firewall rules to permit tcp-5901 from you desktop source IP.
+This module does not do any network configuratio, you will be responsible for setting up firewall rules to permit tcp-5901 from you desktop source IP.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->